microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/useridentity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-For the Azure AD [access reviews](accessreviews-root.md), this type represents an Azure AD user identity for a creator or reviewer of an access review.
-In the context of an Azure AD audit log, this represents the user information that initiated or was affected by an audit activity.
+In the context of an Azure AD audit log, the resource represents the user information that initiated or was affected by an audit activity.
+In the context of [callRecords](callrecords-callrecord.md), this resource is used to reflect the identity of a [participant](callrecords-participant.md) or [organizer](callrecords-organizer.md) in a call.

-This type inherits from [identity](identity.md) and has one additional property, the user principal name of the user.
+This type inherits from the [identity](identity.md) resource.

-## Methods

-None.
-You would include objects of this type in the body of a request when [creating an accessReview](../api/accessreview-create.md).

 ## Properties